This page has a list of all of my projects, current and completed.

-Sadly, my ten year old Corsair HX850 blew within the first six months of me owning this PC, just three days after turning 10 years old and expiring its warranty.
+Sadly, my ten year old Corsair HX850 blew after a spider entered it within the first six months of me owning this PC, just three days after turning 10 years old and expiring its warranty.
 It was replaced by a Corsair HX850i digital PSU.

 In late 2018 I was approached by another person about building a PC for them as word of mouth got out that I had done this several times before.
 I took on the challenge again, even though at the time I was looking to build my own PC.

 This was a difficult build because it needed to be less than £600 and yet powerful enough to run modern games.
 The compromise had to be made between performance and the budget.
 The system chosen featured a Gigabyte X470 AORUS GAMING 5 motherboard with an AMD Ryzen 5 2400G with Vega graphics to keep the CPU costs down, the GPU chosen was an AMD Radeon RX580, the system has 16GB of RAM and a Corsair CX450M PSU.
 Costs were kept down by selecting a relatively cheap hard disk and NVMe drive as well as a well priced chassis for the system (pictured).